What Is Wrong With Indiana’s Gun Laws?

 Indiana Internet Sales of Firearms

-Some want ads specifically request to purchase only from a private seller in states with no background checks.
-Indiana ranks 6th in number of want ads seeking to buy from private sellers – 41 times as many as Rhode Island which requires background checks on all private sales.
+Some Indiana want ads specifically request to purchase only from a private Indiana seller thereby avoiding a background check. in states with no universal background check law, Indiana ranks 6th in number of want ads seeking to buy from private sellers – 41 times as many as Rhode Island which requires background checks on all private sales.

 source: Third Way and American’s For Responsible Solutions; http://content.thirdway.org/publications/744/Third_Way_Report_-_What_a_Difference_a_Law_Makes-_Online_Gun_Sales_in_States_With_and_Without_Background_Checks.pdf